salmanjavaid/rapunzel/README.md

 # Rapunzel

-Rapunzel is a minimal desktop workspace for running many AI agent terminals as a tree.
+Rapunzel is a browser but for agents.

 I built rapunzel because in the MacOS terminal, I had many agents running across tabs but they were difficult to track.
 I built it because I love the Tree Style Tab Extension in Firefox.
 I built it because, it is the time for Chrome, but for agents.
 I made it, to make it as simple as possible and nothing more.